Groumy/Groumy.github.io/_drafts/tbh-switch.md

 * [character creation](#character-creation) tooked too much time
 * they had a hard time to remember [the rules](#the-rules)

-Let me extrapolate, because it might help others who are in the same situation
+Let me extrapolate, because it might help others who are in the same situation and lets start by describing the group.

+## Our group

+Our group is composed of old timer, most of my players h

 ## Character options